zammad/zammad-org/src/sr/tutorials/webserver-config.md

 #### Step 6 - Save & Reload

-Reload your apache with `systemctl reload apache2` to apply your configuration changes.
+Reload your apache with `sudo systemctl reload apache2` to apply your configuration changes.

 After that, you should be greeted by our getting started wizard.
 Go on with